-This is a summary of some of the different types of protection cover that are available:
+This is a summary of some different types of protection cover that are available:

 A Life Policy pays a cash lump sum on the policy holder’s death during the policy term.
 This can be taken out on a level, decreasing or increasing basis.